At ODS, we can carry out MOTs for Class 4, 5 and 7 vehicles and have facilities for extra-long vehicles.

 As an owner of a vehicle for personal or commercial use, it is your legal responsibility to ensure an annual MOT inspection is carried out.

 You’ll need to take your car into a centre for its first MOT once the vehicle is three years old, and then every year thereafter.
 Before making your booking, which should take place one month before your current MOT certificate expires, you should take into consideration the age and condition of your car.

 Nearly 40 per cent of cars will fail MOTs the first time, but in many cases, the reason for failure are preventable.
 You need to look at reasons for common failure (e.g. check your lights, the suspension and the brakes) and put right any issues you discover either yourself or by instructing a professional mechanic.
 Some garages offering MOTs will be particularly harsh when carrying out the test so as to upsell you with expensive repairs, so make sure to avoid this at all costs by going to a reputable and independent service centre.

 - Given that 18 per cent of vehicles fail on account of broken lights, making sure these are in working order prior to taking your car in for MOT is essential.
 Have a friend or coworker help you test your indicators, head and tail lights, and your brake lights.

 - Suspension is another top cause of MOT failure - 12 per cent of vehicles failed a suspension check.
 You should ensure shock absorbers are in place - you can do this by applying pressure to each side of the car and seeing how quickly it springs back to a neutral position.

-- Ensure your tires are fully inflated - you can do this by using a tire pressure checker and measuring the results against the outlines in your car manual.
+- Ensure your tyres are fully inflated - you can do this by using a tyre pressure checker and measuring the results against the outlines in your car manual.

 - Ensure your oil levels are safe prior to an MOT.